JFSaton/guitarparty-client/README.md

 ```

 ### Authentication
 To use the Guitarparty API you must provide an API key.
-You can get an API key <a href="http://www.guitarparty.com/developers/api-key/">here</a> (must be a Guitarparty user and logged in).
+You can get an API key <a target="_blank" href="http://www.guitarparty.com/developers/api-key/">here</a> (must be a Guitarparty user and logged in).

 ### Usage
 ```